 There’s nothing more embarrassing (and self-defeating) than sending out a resume that’s full of spelling and grammar errors.
 Many recruiters that catch sight of such errors quickly discard the resume and move on to another candidate.
 After all, if an applicant can’t be bothered to proofread his or her resume, then why would the employer believe that he’d take his job any more seriously?

 Therefore, make sure that you proofread your resume before sending it out.
-It might even be a good idea to ask a trusted friend or hire a professional proofreader to check it for you.
+It might even be a good idea to ask a trusted friend or hire a professional proofreader or professional resume writer to check it for you.